-The Advanced English course is designed for students who enjoy wide reading, writing both analytically and creatively, actively engaging in class work and discussion, working independently and being challenged by new ideas.
-It will appeal to those who have shown a particular interest in all aspects of English in Years 7 to 10, and who are self-motivated and organised learners.
+The English Advanced course is designed for students who enjoy wide reading, writing both analytically and creatively, actively engaging in class work and discussion, working independently, and being challenged by new ideas.
+It will appeal to those who have shown aparticular interest in all aspects of English in Years 7 to 10, and who are self-motivated and organised learners.

-Students competent in English, and needing a high ATAR should select the Advanced Course, but are advised that the HSC course is significantly more challenging than the HSC Standard or the Year 11 Advanced courses.
+Students who excel in English and require a high ATAR should select the Advanced Course.
+However, students should be aware that this HSC course issignificantly more challenging than the HSC Standard or the Year 11 Advanced courses and require a high level of autonomy and engagement.

-Students who are likely to attain an A or B Grade in Year 10 are advised to study the English (Advanced) Course.
+Students who are likely to attain an A or high BGrade in Year 10 are advised to study the English (Advanced) Course.